fanoframework/fanoframework.github.io/tutorials/hello-world-scgi-application-with-fano-cli/index.md

 $ cd Hello
 ```

-All actions below is assumed to take place inside `Hello` directory.
+All actions below are assumed to take place inside `Hello` directory.

 ## Build application